CSUChico-CSCI340/CSCI440-Virtual-Paging-Assignment/README.md

 ### Executables
 -  test-* - Runs simulator using "programs" defined in programs.c and paging strategy defined in pager-*.c.
 Includes various run-time options.
 Run with '-help' for details.
 -  test-api - Runs a test of the simulator state changes
 -  see.R - An R script for displaying a visualization of the process run/block activity in a simulation.
-You must first run ./test-* -csv to generate the necessary trace files.
+You must first run `./test-* -csv` to generate the necessary trace files.
 	- Before you can run R you need to install it if you don’t already have it installed.
 On Ubuntu you can do the following to install it:
 	```bash
 		$ sudo apt-get update
 		$ sudo apt-get install r-base
 	```
-	- To run visualization, launch R in windowed graphics mode (in Linux: R -g Tk & at the command prompt) from the directory containing the trace files (or use setwd to set your working directory to the directory containing the trace files).
-Then run source(‘‘see.r’’) at the R command prompt to launch the visualization.
+	- To run visualization, launch R in windowed graphics mode (in Linux: `R -g Tk &` at the command prompt) from the directory containing the trace files (or use `setwd` to set your working directory to the directory containing the trace files).
+Then run `source(‘‘see.R’’)` at the R command prompt to launch the visualization.
-	- *setwd* requires the working directory you wish to set to follow it in the R command line.
-To exit from R you just call quit().
+	- `setwd` requires the working directory you wish to set to follow it in the R command line.
+To exit from R you just call `quit()`.
 	- This is a useful visualization as it’ll allow you to see when your processes have pages in memory and when you don’t.
-Additionally, will let you see how long each process spends waiting or how long it takes to run for comparison to previous executions or paging implementations.
+Additionally, it will let you see how long each process spends waiting or how long it takes to run for comparison to previous executions or paging implementations.
+	- Click on one process at a time, and look for red flat lines -- at the very beginning, misses are expected, but anywhere else you see red can help you identify which process(es) are causing misses.

 ## What You Must Provide
 When you submit your assignment to [INGInious](https://inginious.csuchico.edu/), you must provide the following: